weismanm12/finances-database/README.md

 ## Loading Data into Dimensional Tables

 Data was loaded into the dimension tables in the form of csv files.
-TO view this data view the [dimensions_table_data](dimensions_table_data)
+To view this data view the [dimensions_table_data](dimensions_table_data) folder.

 ## Transactions Data Cleaning